ryanlerler/docker-django-remix-react-tailwind/README.md

 elements that contain text.
 For the distances between all the elements you can use the `mt-6`, `ml-6`, `mr-6`, `mx-6`, `my-6` classes.
 The gap between the grid items is `gap-4`.

+Tip: To render the avatar placeholder image, you can use `http://localhost:8000/media/IMAGE_FILENAME.png`.
+The filename is part of the data that the view has access to.

 To keep things simple, only work in the `team.tsx` file.
 You do not need to create components in separate files for the elements that you will create.
 Just